slatedocs/slate/source/includes/_runs.md

 }
 ```

-## Upload test results
+## Create a run (Automated Test)

-This endpoint uploads test results to your project.
+This endpoint upload new run results to your project.

+<aside class="notice">This method is for uploading automated Tests results from your CI / Automated Test scripts.
+It replaces the previous api/v1/automated_tests/upload_test_results.</aside>

 ### HTTP Request